lovepoonia/DevTinder/apiList.md

 ## userRouter
 - GET /user/connections
 - GET /user/requests/received
-- GET /user/requests/send
-- GET /user/feed - Gets you the profiles of other users on platform
+- GET /user/feed?page=1&limit=10 - Gets you the profiles of other users on platform